-The hand is easily seen by everyone, unlike other areas of the body.
 It’s the one place other than the neck or face that can’t be covered up or concealed.
-It’s a big decision for any man.
-It requires being ready to confront society, but is growing into one of the 50+ best tattoo ideas. for 2020.
+They require being ready to confront society with confidence and commitment, but they are growing into one of the 50+ best tattoo ideas. for 2020.

 See more about - The Top 135 Best Tattoo Ideas for Men